 Another highly collectible name in cloth dolls is Babyland Rag, which produced a Topsy Turvy model along with many others.
 These dolls have hand painted faces and some are marked “Pat'd.
 July 8th 1901.”

 Even Steiff, a company better known for its wonderful bears and stuffed animals, made several cloth dolls.
-These were usually well made of felt, plush or velvet.
-They also have button eyes and painted features.
+These were usually well made of felt, plush, or velvet.
+They also have high quality button eyes and painted features in line with their other products.

 Of course, some of the most beloved rag dolls weren't fashioned to resemble a recognizable character at all.
 Whether they were hand crafted or machine made, they once pleased children and now reside in the homes of some very appreciative collectors.